-(a) Can you tell me how much you earned in a second job or in casual earnings last week?
+(a) Can you tell me how much you earned

+In a second job or in casual earnings

+last week?

-not earning from second job last wk amount before/after tax last wk
+not earning from second job

+last week

+amount before/after tax

+last week

 (b) How much would you say you earned altogether for a second job or in casual and part-time earnings during the last 12 months - whether or not you had such earnings last week?
 I mean in addition to earnings you told me about earlier, and including fees and consultancies, and deducting any expenses.

+nothing

+WRITE IN

+ESTIMATED AMOUNT

-WRITE IN before/after tax ESTIMATED AMOUNT
+before/after tax